Security for domain-first authentication.

 For

-- SaaS products handling real customer data
+- SaaS products with real users

-- B2B platforms with security-conscious users
+- B2B platforms requiring strong security

-Not for
+Also for

 Transparency over promises